bioinformatics-ua/jsMapsAPI/README.md

 Javascript API that makes use of the [jvectormap](http://jvectormap.com/) lib to create a world map to display data related to countries and other places.

+## Countries

+Countries appear on the map with different colours according to the Count attribute associated with them.

+## Markers

+Markers are used to convey information on a map.
+Some attributes about them can be specified like the radius, fill color, label associated with them, hover and click callback, etc.

 ## How to use the API

 To display a map on a webpage just include the **vector-map** tag in your HTML with the following attributes: